 It is the "thrill of the hunt" that drives most coin collectors on their collecting journey VAM collectors strive to complete their collection with as many different die varieties as possible.
 Additionally, they may crave the recognition of discovering a new VAM.

 Experts catalog all the VAM die varieties at the VAM World Website.
 This website is dedicated to researching, sharing information, cataloging and photographing VAMs from both the Morgan and Peace silver dollar series.
 Start by reading the introductory articles that introduce you to the VAM cataloging process.
 There are also a series of articles for beginners.
-VAM World contains a wealth of information that can help you identify VAM's and start collecting them yourself.
+VAM World contains a wealth of information that can help you identify VAM's so you can start collecting them yourself.
 Who knows, you may discover the next VAM for particular date and mintmark combination.

 Edited by: James Bucki